alpo22/react-notes/patterns/Control props.md

 ﻿## Control props

-> Allow a Component to work either `controlled` (manage state from outside) or `uncontrolled` (manage state from inside), by accepting props with the initial state and the handler to change them.
+> Allow a Component to work either `controlled` (manage state from outside) or `uncontrolled` (manage state from inside), by accepting optional props with the initial state and the handler to change them.
 That is: allow the consumer to take _Control_ of the component via _props_.

 For example, a `<Tabs>` component that internally keeps track of the active tab (uncontrolled):